 Get on a Budget

-An emergency fund will protect your savings, since it is money set aside to cover unexpected bills and expenses.
+An emergency fund will protect your savings since it is money set aside to cover unexpected bills and expenses.
 If you still have debt, then you need to have about one month of expenses in your emergency fund.
-If this feels like too much, aim for $1000 first.
-This will make it easier to focus on your other goals, because you know you have your emergencies are covered.
-If you do not have an emergency fund, this should be your top priority before you pay down debt or purchase other items.
+If this feels like too much, aim for $1,000 to start.
+This will make it easier to focus on your other goals because you know you have at least something for emergencies.
+If you don't have an emergency fund, building one up should be your top priority before you aggressively pay down debt or purchase other items.

 Get Out of Debt

-Set up a debt payment plan, and look at how much you are making in debt payments each month and then think about how quickly that could add up if you were paying yourself instead.
+Once you're on track with your emergency fund, set up a debt payment plan to look at how much you are making in debt payments each month and then think about how quickly that could add up if you were paying yourself instead.
 Make sacrifices in your budget so that you have more money to put toward your debt each month.
-Chances are that you are paying more in interest (especially on credit cards) then you are earning on savings that you currently have.
+Chances are that you are paying more in interest (especially on credit cards) than you are earning on savings that you currently have.

 Find Ways to Save Every Day

 When you want to save money, you need to be frugal.
-Find ways to save at the grocery store, on your utilities and your monthly bills.
+Find ways to save at the grocery store, on your utilities, and your monthly bills.
 Switch plans and providers with insurance and cell phones to save money.
 You should consider cutting cable and choosing less expensive options to save on all of your expenses.
 Limit the amount you spend on entertainment so that you only spend on what is most important to you.
-Make a goal to cut back in your biggest categories by $100.00 each month.
-Once that becomes easy cut back again.
-Through all of this make sure you still have an allowance and some fun money to spend on things so you do not go crazy as you try to save.
+Make a goal to cut back in your biggest categories by $100 each month.
+Once that becomes routine, cut back again.
+It's important to note that as you go through this process, make sure you still permit yourself an allowance and some fun money to spend on things so you don't feel deprived and resentful as you try to save.